Courses and Training

 This qualification can also be undertaken in the workplace.

-Costs PAYMENT REQUIRED £500 Deposit: To cover exam fees (£150) and room deposit (£350) £2,300: Accommodation and Board Contribution.
-Bursaries are available to hep with the cost of the course.
+Costs required: £500 Deposit to cover exam fees (£150) and room deposit (£350).
+The room deposit is refunded at the end of the course pending a room inspection. £2,300 for Accommodation and Board Contribution.
+Bursaries are available to help with the cost of the course, see Funding options below.

 Weekly Allowance: Students will receive £100 a week in recognition of practical work for the duration of the course.